Is Depression A Disability? The Relationship Between Your Physical And Mental Health

 Depression is significantly different from mere sadness; it is a medical condition that can totally take over your life.
 People with depression find that it disrupts their daily routines and takes away the enjoyment that they used to have in their lives.
 Feelings of extreme fatigue and apathy, a lack of or too much sleep, trouble with concentrating, constant sadness, irritability, feelings of worthlessness, or even thoughts of suicide, are things that can affect people with clinical depression.
 And these issues can get so bad that a person can’t get out of bed or manage to leave the house.
 When your symptoms are this severe, you probably cannot manage to concentrate at work, perform any required physical duties, or might not even be able to make it to your workplace.
 For people struggling with suicidal thoughts, it can even be a safety concern for them to continue going to work.

-This is why the Americans with Disabilities Act does have provisions that make it possible for some people who experience severe depression to be eligible for benefits for depression.
+This is why the Americans with Disabilities Act does have provisions that make it possible for some people who experience severe depression to be eligible for social security disability insurance and other benefits.
 To qualify for benefits for depression, your symptoms must be severe enough that they substantially interfere with your daily life, as well as your ability to perform tasks related to your job.
 This doesn’t mean you have to be able not to perform them at all; instead, your ability must be substantially limited compared to the general population's ability to be eligible for benefits based on depression.

 Finding A Listing For Depression Treatment